bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 await _authorizationService.AuthorizeOrThrowAsync(User, groupUser, GroupUserOperations.Create);
 ```

+### Composite objects

+Read queries do not always return atomic database entities.
+If you are returning a view that
+combines several different database tables, it should be treated as its own resource with its own
+handler.

 ### Performance

 Handlers may be called in a loop for multiple resources of the same type.
 Therefore, handlers should